hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 ![callspread](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/coveredcall.png)

 In order to generate the charts, we will need to defined the domain model.
-All this is part of the *Pricer* library and I have simplified it here a bit.
+All this is part of the [Pricer](https://github.com/hoonzis/Pricer) library and I have simplified it for this blog a bit.

+When we build a strategy, each part of the strategy (options, or stock) is called leg.
+As said, leg can be either option or cash (stock).
+Let's define the options leg first:

 ```fsharp
 type OptionKind =
     | Call